Today, we will explain how to say “I don’t know” in Korean.

 We’ve also included a FREE PDF guide to this lesson that you can take with you on the go.
 Check it out below:

 On your marks, get set, go!

 There are two verbs we’re going to compare today.
-They are opposites: One is quite knowledgeable, and one is a bit ignorant.
+They are opposites: One is quite knowledgeable, and one is ignorant.

 Ready to meet them?

-Although we always like to look on the bright side, we’re going to mostly be focusing on 모르다 (moreuda).
-However, it’s always good to know about the existence of 모르다 (moreuda)’s smarty-pants counterpart!
+Although we always like to look on the bright side, we’re mainly focusing on 모르다 (moreuda).
+However, it’s always good to know about the existence of 모르다 (moreuda)’ smarty-pants counterpart!

 Let’s get better acquainted with 모르다 (moreuda).